Turntable Cartridge & Phono Cartridge Reviews

 Types of cartridges

 There are two types of vinyl cartridge.
 MM – moving magnet and MC – moving coil.
 These two types of cartridges have a different design and performance.
 It all starts with a tonearm or with a needle on the cartridge.
-Tonearm travels over the grooves on the record by moving horizontally and vertically, following the minute fluctuations which represents a music on the record.
+Tonearm travels over the grooves on the record by moving horizontally and vertically, following small fluctuations which represents a music on the record.
 During his trip the needle creates a weak audio signal generated by the proximity of the magnet and the coil.
 All cartridges have a magnet and coil – the difference is created in relation to their location.

 Cartridge with moving magnet (MM cartridge) is used very often.
 It has two magnets at the end of the stylus (one for each channel).
-During the movement of the needle magnets transmit waves of the coil which is located in the body of the cartridge generating a small voltage during this process.
+During the movement of the needle magnets transmit waves on the coil which is located in the body of the cartridge generating a small voltage during this process.

-Disatvantage of MM cartridges is that magnets increase the weight of the stylus, which is still reflected in their ability to rapidly cross the engraved grooves on the record.
+Disadvantage of MM cartridges is that magnets increase the weight of the stylus, which is still reflected in their ability to rapidly cross the engraved grooves on the record.
 This lack of speed affects the finesse in the reproduction of the sound track.

 Cartridges is designed opposite to MM cartridges.
 Two coils are located on top of the stylus.
 The coils are smaller than magnets and much easier so that the stylus is more agile than that of MM cartridges.
 Generally MC stylus better follows the grooves on gramophone records due to less weight.
 Stylus on these cartridges gives more precise and better quality playback of recorded sound.

-One of the disadvantages of MC cartridges is a low output signal so that these cartridges requires an additional secondary preamplifier so called HEADAMP.
+One of the disadvantages of MC cartridges is a low output signal so that these cartridges requires an additional secondary preamplifier or so called phono preamp.
 This preamp gives sufficient power to output signal so that it can be attached to the phono input stereo system.
 Some MC cartridges can provide higher output and are compatible with phono inputs but their output power is weaker than that on MM cartridges.
 In this case the stylus can not be independently replaced but only with the intervention of the manufacturer so it may be necessary to dismantle the whole stylus to replace broken one.

 Both types of cartridges offers a good sound quality but if you require top performance then choose MC cartridges.